encoredev/encore/docs/deploy/neon.md

 <img src="/assets/docs/connect-neon.png" title="Connect Neon Account" className="mx-auto"/>

-## Create an environment with Neon
+## Creating environments using Neon
 Neon organizes databases in projects.
 A project consist of a main branch and any number of feature branches.
-[Branches](https://neon.tech/docs/introduction/branching) in Neon works the same way as branches in your code.
-This allows you to create a new branch for each feature or bug fix, and test your changes in isolation.
+[Branches](https://neon.tech/docs/introduction/branching) in Neon are similar to branches in git, letting you to create a new branch for each feature or bug fix, to test your changes in isolation.

 When configuring your Encore environment to use Neon, you can choose which project and branch to use.
 To get started, head to Encore's Cloud Dashboard > (Select your app) > Environments > Create Environment.
 In the Database section, select